Home: Products: ActiveReports Barcode FAQ & Tutorial:

 Use Chr(9) for a tab and Chr(13) for a return.

-1. First, install the ActiveX Barcode Control.
+1. Purchase, download, and install the ActiveX Barcode Control.

 2. Start Visual Basic and open the ActiveReport to add the barcode.